ajith-io/SDLC_18_Geek_Squad/3_Implementation/README.md

 # How to run

-Hey there, to run Baymax do the following steps
+Hey there, to run GS_Companion do the following steps
 1) Clone or Download the repository in your system
 2) Navigate to 3_Implementation folder
 3) Open your terminal here with this path